 The effects of a Fentanyl high are similar but more intense than a heroin high.
 This may surprise some, but Fentanyl is actually more potent than heroin, which is why it is often cut into heroin on the streets.
 They have similar effects including providing the user with a euphoric high, relaxation, both physical and mental, drowsiness and pain relief.

 Even someone who has used other forms of fentanyl medication in the past but decided to abuse a Fentanyl lollipop may be unprepared for the intense and quick effect.
-This can lead to respiratory depression and other serious health consequences, ultimately leading to an overdose or death.

 Symptoms of Fentanyl Abuse